cloudfoundry/eirini-release/README.md

 ### Service Account

 When an app is pushed with Eirini, the pods are assigned the default Service Account in `opi.namespace`.
 By default, when the cluster is deployed with `RBAC` authentication method, that Service Account should not have any read/write permissions to the Kubernetes API.
-Since `RBAC` is preffered to `ABAC`, we recommend using the former.
+Since `RBAC` is preferred to `ABAC`, we recommend using the former.

 ### Network policies